cc-archive/cc-cert-core/contents/licenses/examples.md

 *from "[State of the Commons (2015)](https://stateof.creativecommons.org/2015/)" by [Creative Commons](https://creativecommons.org/) licensed under [CC BY](https://creativecommons.org/licenses/by/4.0/)*

-For a historical and big picture view of how use of Creative Commons licenses changes over time and what new actors come to play, visit the [State of The Commons report[(https://stateof.creativecommons.org) from Creative Commons.
+For a historical and big picture view of how use of Creative Commons licenses changes over time and what new actors come to play, visit the [State of The Commons report](https://stateof.creativecommons.org) from Creative Commons.

+*Are there examples here you find compelling?
+They might be worth sharing in the CC Certificates Community Space or adding to your Personal Toolkit*

 ### Media Platform Examples